TENNIS IS A SYNONYM

 The romance blossomed and that was the start of the Gonzalez tennis family.
 The couple had two children, Xavier and Natasha, who got their start playing tennis in California but moved to Texas in 2005.
 “Tennis became our family sport when we introduced our children at a young age,” Javier says.
 It was here in the Lone Star State that they got their first true taste of tournament tennis.

 “The first tournament that Xavier played in was the Houston Fall Festival in 2005 in the 10 & Under Division,” Javier recalls.
 “He lost in the first round of the main draw.
-He drew a very strong player who defeated him handily and he was discouraged.
+He drew a very strong player—Will Showers--who defeated him handily and he was discouraged.
 He said to me, ‘papa, do you think I’ll ever win a tennis match?’”

 Xavier, in fact, won his remaining five matches in the tournament, taking the consolation draw after being shut out by his first-round opponent.
 He continued to grow from there, winning well over 500 USTA matches in his junior career.